Leucanthemum (Shasta Daisy) Growth and Care Guide

 Are Shasta Daisies Annual or Perennial?

-Best Varieties of Shasta Daisies
+Best Shasta Daisies

 While many options of Shasta Daisies are available, only a handful consistently rise to the top for performance, reliability, and garden appeal.
 The following selections represent the best Leucanthemum varieties tested for bloom quality, growth habit, and adaptability across a wide range of garden settings.